 PJ Library Grandparents: Celebrating Chanukah

-Chanukah begins on Sunday, December 18th.
+Chanukah begins on Wednesday, December 25th.
 For the following week, Jewish families around the world will gather to celebrate the Festival of Lights with latkes, dreidels, gifts, giving back and more.
 You can join a community celebration or use our resources to create a celebration at home.
-Chanukah ends at sundown on Monday, December 6th.
+Chanukah ends at sundown on Thursday, January 2nd, 2025.

 Grandparents make a huge difference in shaping the Jewish identity of successive generations, and we are so delighted that you enrolled your grandchild(ren) in PJ Library.
 We are creating resources and curated events that are great for building connections between grandparents and their grandchildren.